wjma90/google-drive-upload/README.md

     ---

+-   <strong>-in | --include 'pattern'</strong>

+    Only include the files with the given pattern to upload - Applicable for folder uploads.

+    e.g: gupload local_folder --include "*1*", will only include the files with pattern '1' in the name.

+    Note: Only provide patterns which are supported by find -name option.

+    ---

+-   <strong>-ex | --exclude 'pattern'</strong>

+    e.g: gupload local_folder --exclude "*1*", will exclude all the files with pattern '1' in the name.

+    Note: Only provide patterns which are supported by find -name option.

+    ---

 -   <strong>-q | --quiet</strong>

     Supress the normal output, only show success/error upload messages for files, and one extra line at the beginning for folder showing no. of files and sub folders.